Suresh Rana

-Suresh Kumar Rana (alias Suresh Kumar) is a politician based in western Uttar Pradesh.
+Suresh Singh Rana is a politician based in western Uttar Pradesh.
 He was a member of the 16th Legislative Assembly of Uttar Pradesh and is currently a member of 17th Legislative Assembly of Uttar Pradesh in the northern state of India.
 He represents the Thana Bhawan constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.
 Rana has previously served as a Minister of State (Independent Charge) in the Uttar Pradesh Government and currently holds the position of a Cabinet Minister in the Yogi Adityanath led Government and holds the portfolios of sugarcane development and sugarcane mills.

 Early life and education

-Suresh Rana was born in Thana Bhawan, Shamli in 1970 in a Rajput family.
+Suresh Singh Rana was born in Thana Bhawan, Shamli in 1970 in a Pundir Rajput family to Thakur Ranveer Singh Pundir.
 As per his election affidavit, Rana is 12th pass.
 Prior to entering politics, he was an agriculturist by profession.